jbcodeforce/jbcodeforce.github.io/docs/aws/index.md

 ### Launch types

 * **On demand**: short workload, predictable pricing, pay per second after first minute.
-* **Reserved** for at least for one year, used for long workloads like database.
+* **Reserved** for one or 3 years, used for long workloads like database.
 Get discounted rate from on-demand.
 * **Convertible reserved** instance for changing resource capacity over time.
 * **Scheduled reserved** instance for job based workload.
 * **Spot instance** for very short - 90% discount on on-demand - used for work resilient to failure like batch job, data analysis, image processing,...